cinghie/wordpress-starter-pack/wp-content/themes/wp-bootstrap-starter/readme.txt

 * Font Awesome icons, Copyright (C) Dave Gandy License: SIL Open Font License, version 1.1. - http://fontawesome.io/

 == Changelog ==
+= 3.2.3 - June 24, 2019 =
+* Update the Font Awesome to v5.8.2

+= 3.2.2 - June 06, 2019 =
+* Update the Bootstrap to v4.3
+* Update WooCommerce Templates
+* Update the wp_bootstrap_navwalker to v4.1.0
+* Update the navigation dropdown styling
+* Update the theme screenshot from .jpg to .png

 = 3.1.0 - July 13, 2018 =
 * Fix the dropdown color in all of the theme optin under customizer -> Preset Styles -> Theme Option
 * Fix the size of the dropdown menu in all of the theme option